2021–22 FC Barcelona Femení season: Supercopa de España Femenina

 Barcelona faced Real Madrid in the first semi-final, edging out a 1–0 win with a goal by Alexia in the dying minutes of the game.
-The team then easily dispatched Atlético Madrid with a 7–0 thumping in the Final.
+The team then easily dispatched Atlético Madrid with a 7–0 thumping in the final.
 Barcelona secured their second Supercopa de España Femenina held at La Ciudad del Fútbol in Las Rozas de Madrid.

 UEFA Women's Champions League

 Group stage

-The Group Stage draw was completed on 13 September 2021, and Barcelona started its title defense against English club Arsenal.
+The group stage draw was completed on 13 September 2021, and Barcelona started its title defense against English club Arsenal.
 They were also drawn with German outfit TSG 1899 Hoffenheim and Danish champions Køge.
-Barcelona completed the Group Stage undefeated with 24 goals scored while only giving up one goal.
+Barcelona completed the group stage undefeated with 24 goals scored while only giving up one goal.

 Knockout phase

-Barcelona held the quarter-final, 2nd leg, against El Clásico rival Real Madrid at Camp Nou, the home team's second competitive match at the stadium and the first in front of fans.
+Barcelona held the quarter-final, 2nd leg, against Women's Clásico rival Real Madrid at Camp Nou, the home team's second competitive match at the stadium and the first in front of fans.
 Barcelona advanced to the semi-final with an 8–3 aggregate score, winning both matches in the tie.
 Barcelona's attendances in their home quarter- and semi-finals (91,553 and 91,648) were the largest known attendances for women's football matches in the world since 1971, Mexico–Denmark (110,000), at the Azteca Stadium.
 Barcelona beat Wolfsburg 5–1 in the semi-final, 1st leg.